aws-samples/serverless-ai-workshop/Lab 1 - Lambda and SciKit Learn Inference/README.md

 ## Cleanup
 After you have completed the workshop you can delete all of the resources that were created in the following order.

+## Next Steps
+In this first step we tested the accuracy of our model.
+Next, you'll want to send single tweets to determine their sentiment individually.
+We've provided.
+In this first step we tested the accuracy of our model.
+Next, you'll want to send single tweets to determine their sentiment individually.
+We've provided code for Lambda function under the ```Lambda_Single_Tweet``` folder.

 1. Stop the SageMaker notebook instance.

 That's it for scikit-learn.
 Next we'll learn how to overcome Lambda's constraints by using SageMaker's Batch Transform feature.